Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Compare credit cards with car rental insurance benefits

 If your credit card offers car rental insurance, check its guide to benefits to see how to qualify for coverage.
 Typically this involves:

-- Paying for your entire car rental with the credit card that offers the insurance.
+- Paying for your entire car rental with the credit card that offers insurance.

 If you don’t pay for your reservation with this card, you won’t be covered.

-- Decline the collision damage waiver offered to you by the rental company.
+- Decline the collision damage waiver offered by the rental company.